Rupesh53/opsbrain-rag-cli/README.md

 * Integrate **MLflow** for experiment tracking
 * Deploy on Kubernetes (AKS/EKS)
 * Add AI Ops use case (e.g., Kubernetes log analysis)
+* This is classic RAG but to convert to agentic AI we need to embeed this using langchain tools

 ---